spheras/godot-sprite-shader-mixer/README.md

 ## Description

-The Godot Sprite Shader Blender is a plugin for Godot that allows Sprite2D and AnimationSprite2D nodes to blend shaders from a list of available shaders.
+The Godot Sprite Shader Mixer is a plugin for Godot that allows Sprite2D and AnimationSprite2D nodes to blend shaders from a list of available shaders.
 Users can select and add shaders to sprites dynamically, automatically downloading them from GitHub as needed.
 The plugin handles shader generation and blending, resulting in a texture that combines all selected shaders.

 ## Features